Multi-Target Regression via Input Space Expansion: Treating Targets as Inputs: Methods

 One notable property of RC is that it is sensitive in the selected chain ordering.
-The main problem arising from the use of a single random chain, is that targets which appear earlier in a chain cannot model potential statistical relationships with targets appearing later in that chain.
-Additionally, prediction error is likely to by propagated and amplified along a chain when making predictions for a new test instance.
-To mitigate these effects, \cite{read2011} proposed an ensemble scheme called Ensemble of Classifier Chains where a set of $k$ (typically $k$=10) CC models with differently ordered chains are built on bootstrap samples of the training set and the final predictions come from majority voting.
-This scheme has proven to consistently improve the accuracy of a single CC in the classification domain.
-We apply the same idea (without sampling) on RC and compute the final predictions by taking the mean of the $k$ estimates for each target.
-The resulting method is called Ensemble of Regressor Chains (ERC).
+To alleviate this issue, \cite{read2011} proposed an ensemble scheme called Ensemble of Classifier Chains where a set of $k$ Classifier Chains models with different random chains are built on bootstrap samples of the training set and the final predictions come from majority voting.
+This scheme has been shown to consistently improve the accuracy of a single Classifier Chain in the classification domain.
+We apply the same idea on RC and compute the final predictions by taking the mean of the $k$ estimates for each target.
+The resulting method is called \textit{Ensemble of Regressor Chains} (ERC).